mozilla-metrics/grouperfish/docs/hacking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``service/`` folder in the source tree contains the REST and batch drivers.
+The ``service/`` folder in the source tree contains the REST and batch system implementation.
 It is the code that is run when you "start" Grouperfish, and which launches filters and transforms as needed.

+The service is started using ``bin/grouperfish``.
+For development, the alternative ``bin/littlefish`` is useful, which can be called directly from the source tree (after an ``mvn compile`` or the equivalent eclipse build), without packaging the service as a jar first.

 It is organized into some basic shared packages, and three *modules* which expose interfaces and components to be configured and replaced independent of